Noomshif/Noomshif/README.md

-- 👋 Hi, I’m @Noomshif
+- 👋 Hi, I’m Emily
-- 👀 I’m interested in ... learning programming languages.
+- 👀 I’m interested in ... learning programming languages and data analysis.
-- 🌱 I’m currently learning ... javascript
+- 🌱 I’m currently learning ...
+R and SQL
 - 💞️ I’m looking to collaborate on ... nothing at the moment.
 - 📫 How to reach me ...
 I will have to let you know.